top of page

 So what the heck do you do?

-Well you have to address the root cause of why you keep getting triggered in conflicts in the first place.
+Well you have to address what's actually driving why you keep getting triggered in conflicts in the first place.

-Because when you address your core wounds, clear out the problem at its source.
+Because when you address your hidden blocks, clear out the problem at its source.

 You gain access to emotional resilience, you build self-trust, you free yourself from your triggers, and you can respond, instead of react.